Dealing with erectile dysfunction can be challenging, but it often has medical causes that can be treated.

 (800) USC-CARE (800-872-2273)

 Physically, erectile dysfunction can be a symptom of heart disease.
-According to the American Heart Association, the most common cause of ED is a blood vessel problem called atherosclerosis — more commonly known as clogged arteries.
+According to an article in the journal Circulation, the most common cause of ED is a blood vessel problem called atherosclerosis — more commonly known as clogged arteries.
 This affects the blood vessels throughout the entire body, including those that supply blood to the penis to obtain an erection.

 Not surprisingly, other conditions associated with cardiovascular disease, such as high blood pressure and high cholesterol, also can lead to ED.
-So diagnosing and treating ED can be helpful not only for an improved sex life, but also for preventing a heart attack.
+Diagnosing and treating ED can play a helpful role in maintaining a healthy heart and preventing cardiovascular issues.

-ED also can be a sign of diabetes, especially in younger men.
-According to the National Institute of Diabetes and Digestive and Kidney Diseases, men with diabetes are two to three times more likely to experience ED than those who don’t have diabetes.
+ED can also be a sign of diabetes, especially in younger men.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), men with diabetes are two to three times more likely to experience ED than those who don’t have diabetes.
 This is due to the damage diabetes can cause to nerves and blood vessels.
-Also, because diabetes is associated with being overweight, obesity is another risk factor for ED.

-Other medical causes that can lead to ED include prostate or bladder cancer and subsequent surgery, hormone problems, side effects from certain medications, nerve disorders such as Parkinson’s or multiple sclerosis, and alcohol and substance abuse.
+Other medical causes that can lead to ED include prostate or bladder cancer and subsequent surgery, hormone problems, side effects from certain medications, multiple sclerosis and alcohol and substance abuse.
+Health-related factors like being overweight, obese, smoking, drinking too much alcohol and using illegal drugs may lead to ED, according to the NIDDK.

 Treatments for ED

-Treatments may be as simple as daily modifications to live a healthier lifestyle.
-Exercising, losing weight and eating right have all been shown to fight ED — as well as the medical causes associated with it.
+Treatments for ED may be as simple as daily modifications to live a healthier lifestyle.
+More exercise, weight loss and a balanced diet have been linked to improvements in ED symptoms, as well as the other medical causes associated with it.
 Quitting smoking and cutting down on alcohol also can help.
-Medical treatments to treat ED itself (in addition to meds to treat the underlying cause) begin with oral medications, which are successful for most men.
-If they aren’t, further treatments may include injections, suppositories, vacuum devices or surgery.
+Prescription medications to treat ED are also available.
+Additional treatments may include injectables, suppositories, vacuum devices and surgery.
+Your urologist can help you evaluate which treatment option may be right for you.
 Check with your doctor before using any over-the-counter or herbal supplements to make sure they’re safe for you.